New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 With Confidence and Security

-At Oleaga Law, LLC, we guide families through the essential steps to build and protect their futures.
-Whether you’re considering surrogacy, wondering about your rights as a sperm donor, or looking to formally adopt a stepchild, we provide clear, practical advice tailored to your family’s unique and beautiful dynamic.
-We’ll design our approach around your specific goals and values so you can focus on what matters most: growing and protecting your family.
+At Oleaga Law LLC, we guide individuals and couples through every step of their family building journey.
+Whether you’re considering surrogacy, becoming an egg donor, or looking to formally adopt a stepchild, we provide clear, practical advice tailored to your family’s unique and beautiful dynamic.
+We’ll design our approach around your family’s goals and values so you can focus on what matters most: growing your family.

 Family Formation Law